 "It should be up there," he said to himself.
 "Took me half a day to find this place.
 This part of the city it's a maze."

-After securing the bike to a nearby pole with the help of a chain and a lock he began climbing toward his destination, blissfully unaware of the chaos he was about to stir.
+After securing the bike to a nearby pole he began climbing toward his destination, blissfully unaware of the chaos he was about to stir.

 "Kaolla!
 Stop right there!"
 Naru shouted at the blonde girl.
 "Give back our clothes."

-Naru, Motoko and Kaolla decided to take a dip in the hot springs while Shinobu and Kitsune went out for a stroll.
-They had just left the warm water when the foreign student decided to pull a collective prank by stealing everyone's clothes before they could change.
+Naru, Motoko and Kaolla decide to take a dip in the hot springs while Shinobu and Kitsune went out for a stroll.
+They had just left the hot water when the foreign student decided to pull a prank by stealing everyone's clothes from the changing room.
 Now they were chasing the youngest girl about the dorm clad only in the towels from the hot spring.
 In different circumstances they would have gone back to their room and got dressed but being in a exclusively female dorm they didn't bother.
-Beside if they didn't get those clothes back soon there was the chance they might not find them anymore.
+Besides if they didn't get those clothes back soon there was the chance they might not find them anymore.